 Chemical fume hoods are the primary engineering control for capturing and removing hazardous airborne contaminants in laboratories.
 When used properly, the fume hood will minimize or eliminate exposure, as well as reduce the risk of injury or damage due to explosions, spills, etc. To learn more about fume hoods, how to determine the fume hood is safe to use and guidance for implementing safe work practices, please view the following educational module: Proper Practices for Chemical Fume Hood Use.

 There are over 1,000 chemical fume hoods used by faculty, staff, and students at UVA.
-Every hood is surveyed annually by EHS.
+Every hood is surveyed annually by Environmental Health & Safety (EHS).

 These surveys are critical in determining whether or not the most important piece of safety equipment in a lab is performing satisfactorily.

 The sticker on the face of the hood has instructions on how to operate the fume hood and provides contact information for repair or re-surveys.
+Sticker color may change from year to year.
 Modification of the local exhaust ventilation system without approval is prohibited, as changes made to the system may result in unsafe conditions.

 Use a chemical fume hood when the chemical's safety data sheet indicates under Section 8 Exposure Controls, "provide exhaust ventilation or other engineering controls to keep the airborne concentrations of vapors below their respective threshold limit value".

 There may be instances where there is only a very low risk of exposure to the chemicals described above (e.g., use of minimal quantities in a closed system).
 A risk assessment can be performed to determine if a chemical can be safely handled outside of a chemical fume hood.
 Contact EHS for assistance with a risk assessment.